Rosa moschata: Description

+The single white flowers are 5 cm wide and grouped in a loose cyme or corymb, blooming on new growth from late spring until late autumn in warm climates, or from late summer onwards in cool-summer climates.
+The sepals are 2 cm long with slender points.
+The flowers have a characteristic musky scent emanating from the stamens, which is also found in some of its descendants.

+Similar species

-This species has historically been confused with Rosa brunonii, a closely related, tall-climbing species from the Himalayas that bears flowers in late spring and which possesses a similar, musky scent.
+This species has historically been confused with R. brunonii, a closely related, tall-climbing species from the Himalayas that bears flowers in late spring and which possesses a similar, musky scent.
 They can be distinguished in gardens by their season of flowering and by their differing growth habits.

+Subdivision

-The variety 'Plena' bears semi-double flowers, and a form with study name "Temple Musk", found in the United States, bears more fully double flowers.
+The variety plena bears semi-double flowers, and a form with study name "Temple Musk", found in the United States, bears more fully double flowers.

 Cultivation

-It has been contended that no truly wild examples of the musk rose have been found, though it is recorded in cultivation as least as far back as the 16th century, indeed being mentioned in A Midsummer Night's Dream (1595/96).
+It has been contended that no truly wild examples of the musk rose have been found, though it is recorded in cultivation at least as far back as the 16th century (being mentioned in A Midsummer Night's Dream [1596]).
 It is important in cultivation as a parent to several groups of cultivated roses, notably the damask rose and the noisette group, and is valued for its scent and for its unusually long season of bloom among rose species.

+Uses

+The seeds are processed into popular rose hip seed oil.